 To reduce your risk of traveler's diarrhea, be careful about what you eat and drink while traveling.
 If you do develop traveler's diarrhea, chances are it will resolve without treatment.
 However, it's a good idea to have doctor-approved medications with you when you travel to high-risk areas, to use in case diarrhea persists or gets severe.

 Traveler's diarrhea may begin abruptly during your trip or shortly after you return home.
 Most people improve within 1 to 2 days without treatment and recover completely within a week.
 However, you can have multiple episodes of traveler's diarrhea during one trip.

 The most common signs and symptoms of traveler's diarrhea are:

 - Abrupt onset of passage of three or more looser watery stools a day

 Sometimes, people experience moderate to severe dehydration, persistent vomiting, a high fever, bloody stools, or severe pain in the abdomen or rectum.
 If you or your child experiences any of these signs or symptoms or if the diarrhea lasts longer than a few days, it's time to see a doctor.

 When to see a doctor

 Traveler's diarrhea usually goes away on its own within several days.
-Signs and symptoms may last longer and be more severe if the condition is caused by organisms other than common bacteria.
+Signs and symptoms may last longer and be more severe if the condition is caused by certain bacteria or parasites.
 In such cases, you may need prescription medications to help you get better.